giantswarm/docs/src/content/advanced/gitops/bases/index.md

 **IMPORTANT:** shared cluster template base should not serve as a standalone base for cluster creation, it is there only to abstract App CRs that are common to all clusters versions, and to provide basic configuration for default apps App.
 It is then used as a base for other bases, which provide an overlay with a specific configuration.
 This is to avoid code duplication across bases.

 **Bear in mind**, this is not a complete guide of how to create a perfect base, but rather a mere summary of basic steps needed to move forward.
-Hence, instructions here will not always be precise in telling you what to change, as this can strongly depend on resources involved, how much of them you would like to include into a base, etc.
+Hence, instructions here will not always be precise in telling you what to change, as this can strongly depend on the resources involved, how much of them you would like to include in a base, etc.

 We provide a command to create bases for CAPI clusters in an easy way.
 A base can be created by running: